The rights of minors in the digital environment: a conference to rethink the protection of young people

 The intensive use of screens is part of a wider context of life: the organisation of family, school and social spaces, the limited attractiveness of off-screen alternatives, and changes in ways of socialising.

-This final round table will look at physical and mental health issues for young people, by exploring ways of creating environments that are more conducive to their development and well-being.
+This final round table will look at the impact of digital environments on young people's physical and mental health , by exploring the levers and off-screen alternatives that can be used to create environments that are more conducive to their development and well-being.

 WATCH THE REPLAY OF THE CONFERENCE